Get Out of Debt

 5 articles

 Being in debt sucks.
 Paying it off can feel intimidating, but it is possible.
-If you’re struggling with high credit card balances, follow these steps to pay off your debt once and for all.
+If you’re struggling with high credit card balances, it’s more than possible to pay off your debt once and for all.

 Americans’ collective credit card debt balance hit $930 billion in Q3 2022.
 That’s a $43 billion jump from the previous quarter.
 The average cardholder now has more than $6,000 in credit card debt, closing in on 2019’s all-time high.
 But our debt burden isn’t equally shared.
 Most Americans have no credit card debt at all.